-m) Simulate signal HI on data bus for words with label 271 (octal) for engine overspeed warning (bit 18).

-- Set bits 30 and 31 HI Ensure that the ENGINE OVSPD warning annunciator output is activated. - n) Simulate signal HI on data bus for words with label 271 (octal) for engine start advisory (bit 17).
-Ensure that the START advisory annunciator output is activated. - Simulate signal HI on data bus for words with label 271 (octal) for engine out warning (bit 14).
+- k) On the desired active channel, set bit 23 to HI (1) and bit 24 to LO (0).
+Set the other channel bit 23 to LO (0) and bit 24 to HI (1).
+Make a note of the active channel. - On the selected active channel, simulate signal HI on data bus for words with label 270 (octal) for FADEC degrade caution (bit 21) Ensure that the FADEC DEGRADED caution annunciator output is activated. - m) Simulate signal HI on data bus for words with label 271 (octal) for engine overspeed warning (bit 18). - Set bits 30 and 31 HI Ensure that the ENGINE OVSPD warning annunciator output is activated. - n) Simulate signal HI on data bus for words with label 271 (octal) for engine start advisory (bit 17).
+Ensure that the START advisory annunciator output is activated. - o) Simulate signal HI on data bus for words with label 271 (octal) for engine out warning (bit 14).
 Ensure that the ENGINE OUT warning annunciator output and engine out horn are activated.

-FADEC MAINT annunciator can only be activated after engine shutdown (Ng less than 5%).
+FADEC MAINT annunciator can only be activated after engine shutdown (Ng less than 5%), except for the Frangible Fuse fault (Label 351, Bit 26) which annunciates immediately.

-- p) Simulate signal HI on data bus for words with labels 350, 351, 352, 353, and 354 (octal) on either channel for FADEC maintenance advisory (bits 14 through 29), - Set bits 30 and 31 HI Ensure that the FADEC MAINT advisory annunciator output is activated. - q) With activated FADEC MAINT annunciator, simulate data words with label 344 (octal) for gas producer (Ng) value greater than 5%. - Set bits 24 = 1 (Ng = 8%) Verify that FADEC MAINT annunciator deactivate. - r) Simulate signal HI on data bus for words with label 270 (octal) for FADEC fail warning (bit 19) on both channel.
+- p) Simulate signal HI on data bus for words with labels 350, 351, 352, 353, and 354 (octal) on either channel for FADEC maintenance advisory (bits 14 through 29), - Set bits 30 and 31 HI Ensure that the FADEC MAINT advisory annunciator output is activated. - q) With activated FADEC MAINT annunciator, simulate data words with label 344 (octal) for gas producer (Ng) value greater than 5%. - Set bits 24 = 1 (Ng = 8%) Verify that FADEC MAINT annunciator deactivates. - r) Simulate signal HI on data bus for words with labels 351 (octal), bit 26 on either channel for FADEC maintenance advisory.
+Ensure that the FADEC MAINT advisory annunciator output is activated with Ng = 8%. - s) Simulate signal HI on data bus for words with label 270 (octal) for FADEC fail warning (bit 19) on both channels.
 Ensure that the FADEC FAIL warning and FADEC FAIL horn annunciator outputs are activated.
-Verify that warning annunciator do not come on with the condition in one channel only.

-- s) Simulate signal HI on data bus for words with label 351 (octal) for start fault advisory (bit 21).
+Verify that warning annunciator does not come on with the condition in one channel only. - t) Simulate signal HI on data bus for words with label 351 (octal) for start fault advisory (bit 21).
 Ensure that the START FAULT advisory annunciator output is activated.
-Verify that advisory do not come with the condition on one channel only. - t) Remove the external DC power from the helicopter. - Return the helicopter to the standard configuration.
-Refer to Standard Practices - After Electrical Maintenance or Repairs (Chapter 96).
+Verify that advisory does not come on with the condition on one channel only. - u) Remove the external DC power from the helicopter. - v) Return the helicopter to the standard configuration.
+Refer to Standard Practices After Electrical

+Maintenance or Repairs (Chapter 96).

-95.5.6.12 Exceedance Acquisition and Clearing - NP Indicator
+95.5.6.12 Exceedance Acquisition and Clearing - NR/NP Indicator